thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 All traffic toward the rest of the network (including HSRP hellos) goes out the ROOT PORT.

 Conclusion: Redundancy in the LAN trunks maintained HSRP relationship between SW1 and SW2 core layer.
-We can assume all VLANs behave this way.
+We can assume all three VLANs behave this way.

 While Scenario 3 didn't turn out as expected to achieve the full HSRP 'split' that I was aiming for, we learned new lessons about HSRP hello messages and how they can traverse the topology.